chjtx/JRoll/README.md

 JRoll is a lightweight, lightweight HTML5 scroll plug-in compatible with the CommonJS / AMD / CMD module specification, open source, free slideshow, scroll acceleration, resizing, scrolling, and slide events.

-JRoll second edition is based on the first version of JRoll JRroll sliding algorithm rewrite, based on time movement, to solve the problem of slow sliding frame rate, change the vertical and horizontal direction to determine the direction of the vertical and horizontal capture more accurate and sensitive.
+JRoll second edition is based on the first version of JRoll, sliding algorithm rewrite, based on time movement, to solve the problem of slow sliding frame rate, change the vertical and horizontal direction to determine the direction of the vertical and horizontal capture more accurate and sensitive.

 JRoll Second Edition adds some APIs that are not fully compatible with JRoll first edition.